 - Assets (legal title to a house, for instance) are disbursed according to the decedent’s wishes expressed in the will or, in case there is no will, according to the state’s intestate succession laws.

-And that’s it for the probate process for a house in Salt Lake City and for the entire estate as well.
+And that’s it for the probate process for a house in Utah and for the entire estate.
 Just be wary about any scams that may pop up along the way.

 Common Probate Scams

 These are some new twists on old scams that owe their re-birth (and effectiveness) chiefly to the Internet and email.
-They always, however, target the vulnerable.
+They always, however, target the vulnerable which means the elderly.
+Sometimes the individual is targeted, and sometimes the estate is targeted.

 - Probate Avoidance Scam – The perpetrators of this scam usually target the elderly.
 It involves persuading victims to buy fraudulent products that purport to help them avoid probate, for example, a very expensive living trust kit.
 Once the scammers have the money in their hands, they either never deliver or provide a product that is actually legally useless.